Josefinekihlstrom/LauraDay/README.md

 - **My Account** - When clicked on a dropdown list appear.
 The full list of the links in the dropdown list is the following:
     - Sign Up - *(If the user is not logged in)* Links to a page where the user can sign up.
     - Log In - *(If the user is not logged in)* Links to a page where the user can log in.
-    - My Profile - **(If the user is logged in)* Links to the Profile page of the logged in user.
+    - My Profile - **(If the user is logged in)* Links to the Profile page of the logged-in user.
     - Log Out - *(If the user is logged in)* Links to a page where the user can log out.
     - Product Management - *(If a superuser is logged in)* Links to the 'Add a Product' page.
 - **Shopping Bag** - Links to the 'Shopping Bag' page.

 #### Footer
 The footer is featured at the bottom of all pages.
 It's divided into two rows.
-The first row is divided into three sections that contains the following:
+The first row is divided into three sections that contain the following:
 - A section with a heading text of 'Payments' followed by a Visa icon and a Mastercard icon.
 - A section with a heading text of 'Links' Followed by the following links:
     - Shop - Linked to the 'All Products' page.